Worklytics/psoxy/docs/development/alpha-features/aws-secrets-manager.md

 fully documented or stable.

 Migration from Parameter Store: the default storage for secrets is as AWS Systems Manager Parameter Store SecureString parameters.
-If you have existing secrets in Parameter Store, s
+If you have existing secrets in Parameter Store that *aren't* managed by terraform, you can copy them to a secure location to avoid needing to re-create them for every source.

 ## Setup